 No win – No fee

-Guaranteed service.
+Our gene synthesis service is guaranteed.
 Service Highlight – If product delivered is not as specified, no fee will be taken.

 ProteoGenix has developed a unique codon optimization algorithm based on experimental data.